MartaKezele/AssemblyExercises/README.md

-# Assembly exercises using 8051 instruction set.
+# Assembly exercises using 8051 instruction set